pyeventsourcing/esdbclient/README.md

 )

-# Append events to a new stream.
-The value returned from the
+# Append new events to a new stream.
+The "commit position" value
-# append_events() method is the overall position in the database
+# returned from the append_events() method is the overall position
-# of the last new event recorded by this operation.
-The returned
+# in the database of the last new event recorded by this operation.
-# "commit position" value may be used in a user interface to poll
+# The returned "commit position" may be used in a user interface to
-# a downstream event-processing component before it presents an
+# poll an eventually consistent event-processing component until it
-# up-to-date eventually consistent materialized view.
+# can present an up-to-date materialized view.
+New events are each
+# allocated a "stream position", which is the next available position
+# in the stream, starting from 0.

 commit_position1 = client.append_events(
     stream_name=stream_name1,
-    current_version=None,
+    current_version=StreamState.NO_STREAM,
     events=[event1, event2],
 )